Outsider: Capt. Jay Withers

-When I lived in Ohio I wasn’t a fishing guide.
-I did a lot of fishing, maybe not as much as I wanted to, which is why I moved to Punta Gorda/Englewood Beach, but I wasn’t a professional, full-time fishing guide like I am now.
+I wasn’t a professional, full-time fishing guide like I am now, but I did a lot of fishing.
+Maybe not as much as I wanted to, which is why I moved to Punta Gorda/Englewood Beach.
 I had a completely different business, and I was tired of wearing suit and ties and French cuffs for a living, and figured I’d trade it for flip-flops, shorts, and t-shirts.

 What do you like about Punta Gorda/Englewood Beach?

 It’s got that small-town feel, but there’s still a lot of activities.
 Being a fishing guide, I get to share my world, the outside, with people visiting the area.
 But there’s lots of things to do inside.
 Small, little, quaint shops.
 Downtown Englewood.
 And the people down here are amazing.
 You don’t have that big city feel, but that small town feel all the way across the area.

 My charter service caters to really just about everybody, from the novice to the experienced angler.
 We do a lot of family fishing, but I also guide the hardcore fly anglers who want to target some backcountry rolling tarpon.
 There’s a fishing scenario for really anybody who wants to come down and visit.

 What can people expect to experience while on a fishing charter?